Data Science - Identifying, combining and analysing health data sets MED5378

 - Available to Visiting Students: Yes

 - Available to Erasmus Students: Yes

 The course delivers core components of identifying, combining and analysing routinely collected health data.
 It will cover aspects of information governance and disclosure control, as well as focus on data management, manipulation and advanced methods of data analysis.
 The course module is aimed at health, social and clinical researchers, who wish to learn techniques and skills to analyse linked health data.

-10 week online course comprising 10 lectures and 10 accompanying practical exercises.
-Each week the academic lead will contribute to and answer questions on a discussion board.
+10 week online course comprising lectures and practical exercises.

 Requirements of Entry

-This course aims to equip students with the necessary analytical skills to analyse linked health data and to be aware of issues around clinical and information governance relating to their use.
+This aim of this course is to teach students the principles of identifying, combining and analysing routinely collected health data.
+This includes theoretical concepts as well as practical skills.
+It further aims to equip students with the necessary analytical skills to analyse linked health data, and an awareness of issues around clinical and information governance relating to the use of these data.

 Intended Learning Outcomes of Course

 On completion of the course the student will be able to:

 ■ Critically discuss the key issues of disclosure control and information governance related to the use of administrative health data for research purposes